Coronavirus (COVID-19) – the virus that has got us all talking…

 - a cough

 If you have any of these symptoms, don’t panic.
-Only two cases of coronavirus have been confirmed in the UK.
-According to Prof Chris Whitty, chief medical officer of England, the NHS was ‘extremely well-prepared for managing infections’ and quickly identify any contacts the patients had to prevent further spread.
+According to Prof Chris Whitty, chief medical officer of England, the NHS was ‘well-prepared for managing infections’ and quickly identify any contacts the patients had to prevent further spread.

 The Chief Medical Officer of England also explains that, based on current information, there are high chances of infected people getting better and that many people will end up with a relatively minor disease.